 Most Tolkien fans are well aware of his famed friendship with fellow fantasy author C.S.
 Lewis.
 Yes, that means that the guy who invented Narnia was friends with the guy who dreamt up Middle-earth.
 They met as young professors in 1926 and formed a fast friendship that lasted decades.

-So for anyone wondering if Lewis might be cast in Tolkien, we have sad news: The film will likely cover up through Tolkien’s time in service, which ended in 1920.
+So for anyone wondering if Lewis might be cast in Tolkien, we have sad news: The film covers up through Tolkien’s time in service, which ended in 1920.
 That’s more than half a decade before their meeting.
-If anything, Lewis could appear at the very end when the two meet, if the filmmakers want to end Tolkien on something as mundane as an Oxford faculty meeting.

 How did Tolkien do at the box office?